wp-plugins/church-theme-content/readme.txt

 Experienced WordPress developers agree that functionality like this does not belong in themes since themes are intended only to control the appearance of a WordPress site.
 Content that users might expect to take with them if they switch themes should "live" in a plugin.
 Similarly, our approach is not to display content using the plugin since themes offer more control for that purpose.
 This is why a **compatible theme is required**.

 See [screenshots](http://wordpress.org/plugins/church-theme-content/screenshots/) for a tour of features.
-Note also that sermon audio [podcasting](http://churchthemes.com/guides/user/content/sermons/sermon-podcasting/) is built-in.
+Note also that sermon audio [podcasting](http://churchthemes.com/guides/user/content/sermons/sermon-podcasting/) is built-in and there is support for recurring events.

 = Developers =